zwwang98/simulated-processor/README.md

   - a `.clang-format` configuration file has been provided
   - `sudo apt install -y clang-format` in your Ubuntu machine
   - `clang-format -i <one or more files>` to format them in place
-  - No exceptions this time around, apologies
-  - You can configure VS Code and CLion to match this code style by importing the Chromium definitions
 - Your code must compile without compiler warnings or errors
 - Your code must be C, not C++
   - The simulator is C++ so your code must abide by some C++ conventions